 - Whether your dehumidifier is electric or desiccant

-- What your average relative humidity is where you’re using your dehumidifier
+- What is your average relative humidity is where you’re using your dehumidifier

 Did you know?
 Electric dehumidifiers can be left for a long time before their tray is full of water.
 As long as you come back to check on them every day or every other day, it’s usually fine.

 On the contrary, small electric dehumidifiers will eventually burn out from 24/7 use– typically after six months or more.
 As for Eva Dry’s desiccant dehumidifiers, these devices are actually renewable.

 Once the beads are too wet to use, you can plug them in to dry out the desiccants inside.
 Then, unplug the dehumidifier and put it back where it was before.

 Don’t Drop Relative Humidity Too Low

 If you run a dehumidifier all the time, you might actually make the room too dry.
-On the bright side, this isn’t normally the case– it only tends to happen when you use the dehumidifier for more than eight (8) hours results with a relative humidity of less than 15%.
+On the bright side, this isn’t normally the case– it only tends to happen when you use the dehumidifier for more than eight (8) hours resulting in a relative humidity of less than 15%.

 Although it isn’t dangerous to stay in a room with extremely low relative humidity, it can irritate your throat and dry out your sinuses.
 Typically, you want to keep the relative humidity at 20-25%.
 Just don’t forget to check the relative humidity before you leave the dehumidifier on overnight!